Death and culture: Philosophy, religion and mythology

 Faith in some form of afterlife is an important aspect of many people's beliefs.
 For example, one aspect of Hinduism involves belief in a continuing cycle of birth, life, death and rebirth (Samsara) and the liberation from the cycle (Moksha).
 Eternal return is a non-religious concept proposing an infinitely recurring cyclic universe, which relates to the subject of the afterlife and the nature of consciousness and time.
 Though various evidence has been advanced in attempts to demonstrate the reality of an afterlife, these claims have never been validated.
 For this reason, the material or metaphysical existence of an afterlife is considered by many to be a matter outside the scope of science.

 Many cultures have incorporated a god of death into their mythology or religion.
 As death, along with birth, is among the major parts of human life, deities representing these events or passages may often be the most important deities of a religion.
 In some religions with a single powerful deity as the object of worship, the death deity is an antagonistic deity against which the primary deity struggles.

 In polytheistic religions or mythologies, it is common to have a deity who is assigned the function of presiding over death.
 The inclusion of such a "departmental" deity of death in a religion's pantheon is not necessarily the same as the glorification of death.
 The latter is commonly condemned by the use of the term "death-worship" in modern political rhetoric.
 In the theology of monotheistic religions, the one god governs both life and death.
 However, in practice there are many different rituals and traditions for acknowledging death, which vary according to a number of factors, including geography, politics, traditions and the influence of other religions.

-In the Jewish religion, a simple wooden coffin is discouraged; flowers in or around the coffin are not allowed.
+In the Jewish religion, a simple wooden coffin is permitted; flowers in or around the coffin are not allowed.
 A natural burial (without a coffin) is a normality today in Israel.

 Secular humanists often focus on the right to choose how and when a person dies.
 One such scholar, Jacob Appel of New York University, has described humanist views toward dying as follows: